sybrew/the-seo-framework/readme.txt

 TODO make canonical URL placeholder work in _output_column_contents_for_post()
 	-> Also make the Indexing react to the Password/Private states.
 		-> This already works for the title.

+TODO dump get_instance from Feed and SEOBar\Builder
+	-> Nothing in the Builder is related to the instance...

+TODO dump prepare() methods, it's dumb.

+TODO run all deprecation methods one last time
+	We should be able to loop over them quite easily.

 **Detailed log**